 - Parent of Dependent students have the option to finance tuition/remaining balance through Parent Plus loans based on a credit approval, apply https://studentaid.gov/.
 Repayments begin 60 days after the loan has been fully disbursed.
 Parents may request a deferment to delay repayment while the student attends at least half time or up to 6 months after their last day of attendance. - 3.
-Interest Free Payment Plans: The school accepts the following payment Cash, Credit / Debit, & Money Order - · Cosmetology students will make 11 monthly payments . - 1.
+Interest Free Payment Plans: The school accepts the following payment Cash, Credit / Debit, & Money Order Payments are due by the 1st of each month. - Cosmetology students will make 11 monthly payments. - 1.
 Checking/savings account with no fee. - There will be a \$20.00 NSF Fee for all returned checks. - 2.
-Credit/Debit card with a 2% Processing Fee. - 3.
-Account paid in full prior to starting. - Esthetics day students make 5 monthly payments and night students make 6 monthly payments. - 1.
-Checking/savings account with no fee. - There will be a \$20 .00 NSF Fee for all returned checks. - 2.
-Credit/Debit card with a 2% Processing Fee. - 3.
-Account paid in full prior to starting. - Nails, Make up, and Eyelash students will have their account paid in full prior to starting; no monthly payment options available due to length of the programs. - 4.
-Students and parents may finance the balance through private loans.
-These loans may have variable interest rates and are based on credit approval.
-Co-signer opportunities available.
-Always check out personal loan options with your personal bank or credit union.
-ARC90 is a preferred lender.
+Credit/Debit card with a 2% Processing Fee. - Esthetics day students make 5 monthly payments and night students make 6 monthly payments. - 1.
+Checking/savings account with no fee. - There will be a \$20.00 NSF Fee for all returned checks. - 2.
+Credit/Debit card with a 2% Processing Fee. - Nail Academy, Makeup, and Eyelash Extension program students: tuition must be paid in full prior to enrollment.